truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

   {{< /expand >}}

 {{< include file="/static/includes/apps/BeforeYouBeginAddNewAppUser.md" >}}

 * Set up a Nextcloud account.
-  If you have an existing Nextcloud account, you enter the credentials for that users in the installation wizard.
+  If you have an existing Nextcloud account, you enter the credentials for that user in the installation wizard.
   If do not have an existing Nextcloud account you can create the account from the application install wizard.

 ### Installing the Nextcloud App